TomCqr/Website/README.md

  Miro website plan here: https://miro.com/app/board/uXjVO-pjkpI=/

- ### My Design Process\
+ ### My Design Process

 * Layout:
   * CSS Grid with option for multiple areas for image and text content
   * I put the Nav at the top of the page and keept it consistent throughout the website
 * Colour:
   * The colour on my pages are taken from the media like images and video
-  * I chose colours that compliment the image/make them stand out
+  * I chose colours that compliment the image and make them stand out
 * Font/s:
-  * The fonts I chose because they look nice and are easily read
+  * The fonts I chose because they fit well with the product and are easy to read
 * Navigation (Site Map)
+  * The noav is consitent througout the pages
+  * The translate button is at the bottom of the page so it can be found easily